hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 | importVol          | Text    | The name of the 3PAR or Primera volume to import. |

 !!! important
-    • **No other parameters** are required in the `StorageClass` when importing a volume outside of those parameters listed in the table above<br />
+    • **No other parameters** are required in the `StorageClass` when importing a volume outside of those parameters listed in the table above.<br />
-    • Support for `importVol` is available from HPE CSI Driver 1.2.0
+    • Support for `importVol` is available from HPE CSI Driver 1.2.0.

 ### Cloning parameters